Diamond Alkali

+Environmental contamination

+Newark, New Jersey

-Diamond Alkali was largely responsible for contamination leading to the creation of a Superfund Site in the Ironbound section of Newark, New Jersey.
+Diamond Alkali was largely responsible for contamination leading to the creation of a Superfund site in the Ironbound section of Newark, New Jersey.
 Between 1951 and 1969, Diamond Alkali in Newark produced approximately 700000 gal of the herbicide Agent Orange.
 The plant had a reputation for accidents and producing the lowest quality (most contaminated with by-products) herbicides.
-Furthermore, the firm frequently dumped "bad" batches of the herbicide into the Passaic River.
+Furthermore, the firm dumped chemical waste in the Passaic River.
 The former plant property and adjoining portions of the Lower Passaic River were declared a Superfund site in 1984.
 In 1986, the Diamond Shamrock Corporation agreed to pay $150,000 for a canvas tarpaulin to cover 3 acre of the contaminated area.
 Remediation efforts at Diamond Alkali began in 2000 and ecological investigation, dredging, and other cleanup activities are still underway.
 As of 2020 the EPA indicates that the site is not yet ready for reuse and redevelopment.